-$$B = 2.2$$
+B = 2.2

-Choose Compile from the Model or Compute menu.
-Berkeley Madonna highlights the chemical reaction object and displays an error message stating that "B is already defined as a converter".
+Choose Compile Model from the Model or Compute menu.
+Berkeley Madonna returns an Exception error..
 The problem is that B is defined twice, first by the line you inserted and then by the equations generated by the chemical reaction object.
-The chemical reaction object was highlighted because the definition of B within was rejected.17

 If you enter the above equation after the reaction object, you get a similar error: this time your attempt to define B as a normal equation (converter) is illegal because it has already been defined as a reservoir by the chemical reaction object.